nickharris808/prevolt/Portfolio_A_Power/README.md

 ## 🚀 The $5.0 Billion Strategic Pillars

 This portfolio defines the **AI Power Protocol (AIPP v2.0)**—the industry standard for the physical orchestration of AGI infrastructure.
-It consists of **15 Strategic Patent Families** and **50+ individual proven mechanisms**, moving beyond "management" to "physical synthesis."
+It has transitioned from "Defensive IP" to **Offensive Architecture**, anticipating and blocking 10/10 competitor design-around paths.

 ### 1. Zero-Capacitance Active Synthesis (The BOM Killer)
 *   **Innovation:** Deleting 90% of decoupling capacitors via phase-opposite current injection.